governance-foundation/governance.foundation/_gxp/diagrams/QUESTIONS.md

 How would they prefer to pay?
 How much does each Revenue Stream contribute to overall revenues?

-Applicaiton Architecture
+# Application Architecture

-What API is is called by give API
+What API is is called by give API?
+How complex is you applications?
+How many system do not have API defined?
+What API does a given system uses?

-Data Architecture
+# Data Architecture

+How complex is you data?
+How many systems do not have data dictionaries?

-Infrastrucutre Architecture
+# Infrastrucutre Architecture

+How complex is you infrastrcuture?